 If you have a basement, the first step would be to excavate a significant amount of earth, remove a portion of the foundation wall for the door, and then, if you want windows, more excavation is required.

-Additional drainage is needed to ensure that the excavated wall does not leak into the walkout basement.
+Additional drainage is necessary to ensure the excavated wall does not leak into the walkout basement,increasing the installation cost.

-Leakages are more common in walkouts that are not at a steep angle, often suggesting that the basement was excavated at a considerable slope and retaining walls were put up on either side of the walkout.
+Leakages are more common in walkouts that are not at a steep angle, suggesting that the basement was excavated at a considerable slope and retaining walls were put up on either side of the walkout.

-Moisture can collect in the walkout area in these cases.
+Moisture can be collected in the walkout area in these cases.

 This can result in the degradation of wooden components such as basement beams and joists.

 Installing a drain near the walkout entrance can also help to solve this issue.

 Increase in property taxes

 A permit from your local building department is required to add a walkout basement.Doing this will notify the property tax assessors.

-To avoid extra taxes, many homeowners prefer to have semi-finished basements, making them just functional but not fully finished.
+To avoid extra taxes, many homeowners prefer semi-finished basements, making them functional but not fully finished.

 Make sure you consider this before you make any large investments.

 Susceptible to flooding

-If you suspect water seepage into your basement, a basement knee wall might be a good option to add your basement.
+If you suspect water seepage into your basement, a basement knee wall might be a good option to add to your basement.

 Also,talk to your contractor about ways to mitigate them.

 Walkout Basement vs Walk-Up Basement vs Daylight Basement vs Traditional Basement

-A walkout basement is a type of basement that has its own entrance, typically at ground level.
+A walkout basement is a type of basement that has its entrance, typically at ground level.

-The term "walk-up basement" refers to a basement that has all walls below grade and has an exterior entrance via stairs leading up to ground level.
+The term "walk-up basement" refers to a basement with all walls below grade and an exterior entrance via stairs leading up to ground level.

 A daylight basement typically includes full-sized windows that can let in "daylight" and naturally brighten the basement space.